-By: Merrill Rudd, high school alumna Middle School, High School Study Abroad, Marine Biology
+By: Merrill Rudd, high school alumna High School Adventures, Middle School, Marine Biology

 I distinctly remember standing on the dock, weighed down by countless pieces of heavy equipment and scared to death.
 Anxiously looking down at the water, I knew it was too late to turn around.
 Letting go of everything that seemed natural and safe, I jumped.
 After briefly struggling in the waves on the surface of the water, I gulped my last breath and began my descent.
 The silence was eerie.
 I looked up towards the sky and panicked.
 With great hesitation and unease, I took a breath.
 Surprised by the humming of my exhale and the tickle of bubbles streaming past my face, I realized I was alive.
 I could breathe underwater.

 It’s all about taking chances.
 My decision to travel to the Bahamas, earn my scuba certification, and take a marine biology course was made on nothing but a whim; a gut instinct.
 I thought I would love it, but if not, at least I would come home knowing a lot about fish.
 Of course I loved it.